Facts & Figures

 Mowafaq Katt | Syria

 Born in Damascus in 1955, Mwafaq Katt is a cartoonist and animation filmmaker.
-He currently freelances editorial cartoons for several Arabic newspapers and magazines.
+He freelances editorial cartoons for several Arabic newspapers and magazines.
 His work was awarded in numerous international and local film festivals and competitions, including the Arab Journalism Award in 2016.
-Read more
+Mwafaq taught animation in several Syrian universities.
+He illustrated various books, brochures, and posters for the UNICEF and facilitated many UNDP workshops in Damascus.
+He has served as a jury member for many cartoon contests and film festivals.
+He holds a Masters degree in Arts from the Higher Institute of Cinema (VGIK), Moscow.

 Graphic Novels